econchick/new-coder/docs/_posts/Networks/2013-06-14-Part-4-Twisted-Plugin.md

 # <--snip-->
 ```

-Rather than having `BotServiceMaker` inherit from both `IServiceMaker` and `IPlugin`, we use `@implementer` as a marker to implement an interface.
-We basically say, “Please give me an object which implements `IServiceMaker` and `IPlugin` for object type `BotServiceMaker`”.
-It’s essentially an adaptor that tells one object to perform a task for another object.  `IServiceMaker` gives us the ability to use `tapname`, `description`, `options`, and the function `makeService`, while `IPlugin` needs to be implemented for any and every plugin written for Twisted.
+Rather than having `BotServiceMaker` inherit from both `IServiceMaker` and `IPlugin`, we use `@implementer` as a marker saying “this class implements these interfaces”.
 You can read more about Twisted’s interfaces [here](http://twistedmatrix.com/documents/current/core/howto/components.html).

 ### Options class